-- 1. We have fulfilled our responsibilities, as set out in the terms of our engagement letter date July 12, 2019, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - 2.
+- 1. We have fulfilled our responsibilities, as set out in the terms of our engagement letter dated October 15, 2020, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - 2.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud. - 4.
 We acknowledge the Council is not a conduit debt obligor whose debt securities are listed, quoted or traded on an exchange or an over-the-counter market.
 As a result, we acknowledge the Council does not meet the definition of a "public entity" under generally accepted accounting principles for certain accounting standards.

 - 5. We have reviewed and approved a draft of the financial statements and related notes referred to above, which you prepared in connection with your audit of our financial statements.
 We acknowledge that we are responsible for the fair presentation of the financial statements and related notes. - 6.
 We have provided you with: - (a) Access to all information of which we are aware that is relevant to the preparation and fair presentation of the financial statements such as records, documentation and other matters. - (b) Additional information that you have requested from us for the purpose of the audit. - (c) Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - (d) All minutes of directors' meetings held through the date of this letter. - (e) All significant contracts and grants. - 7.
 All transactions have been recorded in the accounting records and are reflected in the financial statements. - 8.
-We have informed you of all current risks of a material amount that are not adequately prevented or detected by Council procedures with respect to: - (a) Misappropriation of assets. - (b) Misrepresented or misstated assets, liabilities or net assets. - 9.
+We have informed you of all current risks of a material amount that are not adequately prevented or detected by the Council procedures with respect to: - (a) Misappropriation of assets. - (b) Misrepresented or misstated assets, liabilities or net assets. - 9.
 We understand the potential penalties for failure to disclose reportable tax transactions to the taxing authorities and have fully disclosed to BKD any and all known reportable tax transactions. - 10.
 We have no knowledge of any known or suspected: - (a) Fraudulent financial reporting or misappropriation of assets involving management or employees who have significant roles in internal control. - (b) Fraudulent financial reporting or misappropriation of assets involving others that could have a material effect on the financial statements. - 11.
-We have no knowledge of any allegations of fraud or suspected fraud affecting the Council received in communications from employees, customers, regulators, suppliers or others.
+We have no knowledge of any allegations of fraud or suspected fraud affecting the Council received in communications from employees, customers, regulators, suppliers or others. - 12.
+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.